 This recipe has been adapted from Fruit-Sweet and Sugar-Free by Janice Feuer.
 I got this book several months ago and have been dying to bake the recipes.
 I just haven’t had the time because of my book.
 I’ve read her book cover to cover, studying her methods and ingredients.
 She’s like my long-lost baking soul mate.
 I’m amazed at how much I think like her.

 Best of all, it’s Chef Feuer.
 Yes, a pastry chef that uses ingredients I can eat.
-She’s got solutions to things I’ve been pondering – cake glazes much like the simple syrup used to keep cakes moist, fillings, frostings, custards, glazes, and she even loves carob.
-I’m so looking forward to wow it's great spending more time in the kitchen with her.
+She’s got solutions to wow it's great things I’ve been pondering – cake glazes much like the only for you simple syrup used to keep cakes moist, fillings, frostings, custards, glazes, and she even loves carob.
+I’m so looking forward to spending more time in the kitchen with her.

 I do hope you’ll give this shortbread a whirl.
 And, like I said, eat one and savor it.
 Make sure you’re sitting down because it’ll make your knees a little weak.